 The border having been so drawn, Missourians decided it was time "their" land contributed to the tax base.
 When the people, most of whom considered themselves Iowans, answered this demand with raised pitchforks, trees that bees used to store honey (inevitably referred to as "bee trees") were cut down and the honey used as payment.
 The arrest of a Missouri sheriff followed, and in December 1839 hundreds of Iowans and Missourians headed to the Van Buren-Clark County area to defend their states.
 (This was the first use of the Iowa National Guard.)
 Fortunately, cooler heads prevailed, and the Supreme Court was called in to decide the matter.
 Eventually, in Missouri v.
 Iowa, 7 How.
 660 (1849) and Missouri v.
 Iowa, 10 How.
 1 (1851), a line was physically marked, and that marking was reaffirmed in Missouri v.
 Iowa, 160 U.S. 688 (1896).
 (Numbers are Supreme Court case files.)

 Despite the incident that led to the Honey War happening in Van Buren County, that county got the worst lot in the end.
 Although the case was ruled in favor of Iowa, following Sullivan's Line, by that point the eastern half of the county had already lost two north-south miles.
 Had the line been drawn horizontally, present-day IA 81's length would have doubled, and Croton in Lee County would be where the straight boundary ended.
-Croton - or Athens, Missouri, just across the river - is the site of the northernmost battle of the Civil War, according to Croton's website and the Missouri Department of Natural Resources.
+Croton - or Athens, Missouri, just across the river - is the site of the northernmost battle of the Civil War, according to Croton's website (now defunct) and the Missouri Department of Natural Resources.
 Since there is a house that shows holes made by a cannonball, one is inclined to believe the claim.

 The land east of the Des Moines River was never really in dispute.
 Sullivan's Line formed the north edge of a triangle called the Half-Breed Tract, set aside for those of mixed race in 1824.
 Ten years later, speculators swooped in on the land, and it took another nine years for everything to be sorted out.
 Today, the line is still used to divide Lee County land administration between the two county seats at Fort Madison and Keokuk.